itantik/react-redux-cases/README.md

   - `isResolved` - the case was successfully resolved
   - `isRejected` - the case failed
   - `isFinished` - the case is finished, i.e. isResolved or isRejected
+- `actions`: sets the state but does not call the case function
+  - `start` - sets the state to pending
+  - `resolve` - sets the state to resolved and saves the result value
+  - `reject` - sets the state to rejected and saves the error
+  - `reset` - sets the state to initial and resets both the result and the error value
 - `run` - this function is used by the component or other hooks to call the case

 ### 3. Use in Component